 There’s no part of the morning routine as sacred as that first sip of freshly poured coffee.
 In fact, most fans of the dark brew know not to schedule any meetings until well after they’ve downed a cup of joe.
 And that’s a wise decision: Studies keep pouring in that suggest our beloved bean juice isn’t just good for a refreshing morning jolt, it’s also good for our health.

-You don’t have to tell us twice — we’ve already downed another cup of joe since the start of this article!
-But the benefits of coffee don’t stop at the heart; in fact, the list of health boosts you might gain from taking a daily java break is a looong one.
+But the benefits of coffee don’t stop there; in fact, the list of health boosts you might gain from taking a daily java break is a long one.
 So let's put on another pot and scroll on to learn even more about the many ways in which coffee may be good for you.

 1. Drinking coffee is linked to a longer, healthier life.